rameshKrSah/rameshKrSah.website.old/_posts/2021-04-14-guidelines-for-eda.md

 3. Analyze relationships between variables.
 Use correlation matrix, scatter plots between two variables, histogram of a single variable, box-plot of a single variable, and other types as needed.
 4. Clean the data if needed by identifying and removing redundant variables, outliers, and invalid entries.
 5. Perform statistical tests.
-6. Finally, always take extensive notes of your process and make your EDA reproducible.
+6. Always take extensive notes of your process and make your EDA reproducible.

 Finally, some tools that I use for EDA:
 1. [pandas-profiling](https://github.com/pandas-profiling/pandas-profiling)